JDNdeveloper/Huffman-Codes/README.md

 ## Description:
 Provides Huffman Coder and Decoder written in Java and Python.
-To run the Java code, just compile src/HuffmanCodesMain.java.
-Inside of src/HuffmanCodesMain.java you can change the text to be encoded.
+To run the Java code, just compile and run 'src/HuffmanCodesMain.java'.
+Inside of 'src/HuffmanCodesMain.java' you can change the text to be encoded.

-To run the Python code, execute src/HuffmanCodes.py.
+To run the Python code, execute 'src/HuffmanCodes.py'.